nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 * Fire Break (if you still have it) then Nuke down Onnen Musha w/ Ragnorak
 * Swap Yukari & Mitsuru to Act Freely to have them use their Break spells

+Take Mitsuru's Ice Amp accessory

 Bring Ken, Yukari, and Junpei

-Equip Null Wind on Aigis

 Buy any Precious Eggs, Mirrors, & Bead/Bead Chains and restock on any items (Me Patra Gems will be really important in a bit)